SSIDSpin/Python-Info-Stealer-Rat/README.md

 **Note:** I Would recommend changing the logo to something that suits what you plan to use this for,
           to do the big ascii text similar to what i did visit [patorjk.com](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Spin)

+## How To Compile

+1. **Run The build_exe.py**
+    - And wait for it to fulyl complete.
+2. **Open The Dist Folder**
+    - Thats where your exe will be
+3. **Changing Name**
+    -To change the name of the exe, open the build_exe.py and change line 10.
+4. **Changing Icon**
+    -To change the icon of the exe, just replace the file named Icon.ico with what you desire.
+(Make sure its named Icon.ico)

 ## Dummy Log Images<br>